IDAES/idaes-pse/docs/getting_started/index.rst

    .. warning:: The IDAES binary extensions are not yet supported on Mac/OSX.

-                As fallback (assuming you are uisng a conda env) you can install the generic ipopt solver with the command ``conda install -c conda-forge ipopt`` though this will not have all the features of our extentions package.
+                As a fallback (assuming you are using a conda env) you can install the generic ipopt solver with the command ``conda install -c conda-forge ipopt`` though this will not have all the features of our extensions package.

 3. Run the :doc:`idaes get-examples command <../user_guide/commands/get_examples>` to download
    and install the example files::